 What to feed a baby bird: A vet's guide to caring for a fledgling

 Here, veterinarian Dr Joanna Woodnutt MRCVS is on hand to offer advice for such a situation, having been regularly asked to help with nestling, fledgling or injured baby birds as part of her job.
 As you'll discover, the decision to rescue and nurture a young bird isn't always clear cut and feeding is quite tricky.
-It's not a matter of satiating hunger using the best bird feeder, that's for sure!
+When working out what to feed a fledgling bird, it's not a matter of satiating hunger using the best bird food, that's for sure!

 Before reading on, however, you need to assess whether a bird actually appears vulnerable.
 The RSPB has asked the public to be wary of simply picking up seemingly abandoned birds, saying it's normal for them to be flightless at first – in many cases, they have not been deserted.
 But, assuming a bird is vulnerable, Dr Woodnutt is ready to tell you all you need to know in her guide to caring for a fledgling.